sylph01/project-asmr-slides/slides.md

 ### 2024/5/16 @ RubyKaigi 2024

 <!--
-  Hi, I'm Ryo, I go by sylph01 on the Internet, and I will be talking about:
+  Hi, today I will be talking about:
-  (whisper) Adding Security to Microcontroller Ruby... okay, jokes aside, (next)
+  (whisper) Adding Security to Microcontroller Ruby... okay, jokes aside, I'm Ryo, I go by sylph01 on the Internet.
 -->

 ---